jdeeny/awfulsummerjam2018/README.md

   Rankings
     All movies that are out get ranked by box office, so we can tell the player that theirs is #1 or #40

+Things the player can do
+  change amount of advertising, theme of adverts select actors w/ attached salaries choose release date change writers w/ rewrites change directors scrap projects rename change out theme words doing things has a cost, in $ and time

+  there should be a per-turn time limit and doing certain things should take time so you could do x things per turn, but if you wait too long you can only do x-1.. and a movie should have a production time

+Queries
+  in the background, query for relationships between words there can be a priority queue, basically stuff needed now and stuff that can wait at a deadline (making player wait too long), it will collapse everything at that point, using totally random values if need be there is a cache of queries

+Word relationships
+  Hmm try stuff till it works or doesnt :)